Los miserables (2014 TV series): Production

-The telenovela will be shot in Mexico, Mintz also indicated that soon reveal the names of the actors and producers and the rest of the team to be in this production.
+The telenovela was filmed in Mexico.
+Mintz also indicated that soon reveal the names of the actors and producers and the rest of the team to be in this production.

 Arambula clarified that the new melodrama will not be a carbon copy of the novel.
 "Are you based in Les Misérables, but is adapted for television.
 It is not time, is now only based on history [everyone knows].
 We will not make Los Miserables [always]," she said.
 Arambula confirmed she wanted to return to the small screen with a different role of "La Patrona" in the drama of the soap will be Miserable.
 It also confirms that she will return to work with the same production team "La Patrona".
 Said Marcos Santana, president of Telemundo International, Monday in a press conference in Cannes, France.
 "We are very proud because it comes from another great production that will anticipate our label and have excellent ratings".
 The telenovela production began in April 2014.